In this article, we will be discussing briefly several symptoms which can help you pinpoint a sick Lansing house mouse from the rest:

 Eye Problems

-Mice are often found to have eye problems that include runny eyes, a tiny amount of discharge and occassional squinting however,
+Mice are often found to have eye problems that include runny eyes, a tiny amount of discharge and occassional squinting however, when a Lansing mouse has the following:

 • Swelling